Make a Multilingual QR Code for your Website

 This is such a useful and clever idea.
 Now when a user scans a QR code image for a Wikipedia article, the code detects the default language of the mobile phone and automatically redirects him to the Wikipedia article in that language.

-If your website content is in a language other than English, change the “en” value (highlighted in yellow) to your language code (like es for español or fr for français).
-Also, the above code generates a 200×200 image but you may change the default values (highlighted in green) to something else that suits your site’s layout.
+If your website content is in a language other than English, change the “en” value to another language code (like es for español or fr for français).
+Also, the above code generates a 200x200 QR Code but you may change the default height x width values to something else that suits your site’s layout.

 To test this QR code, go to your phone settings and change the default locale to español or français or anything other than English.
 Now scan the QR code image above and it should open this blog but only after translating it from English to your phone’s language.